julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 ```

 {{< alert >}}

-Note that we are actually not changing the span name, but rather setting the resource name.
+Note that we are not actually changing the span name but rather setting the resource name.
-This is a Datadog concept that we do not need to explore here, but if you are interested, you can
+This is a Datadog-specific concept that we won't explore here, but if you're interested, you can
-take a look at the [Resources glossary](https://docs.datadoghq.com/tracing/glossary/#resources).
+learn more in the [Resources glossary](https://docs.datadoghq.com/tracing/glossary/#resources).
 {{< /alert >}}

 ### Tail Sampling Processor

-I remember as if it was today the [presentation from Reese Lee] about [Tail-Based Sampling] at KubeCon
+I vividly remember [Reese Lee's presentation] on [Tail-Based Sampling] at KubeCon EU 2022.
+It was my first
-EU 2022.
-It was my first contact with the concept and I was pretty impressive by its power.
-Reese also
+introduction to the concept, and I was truly impressed by its potential.
-nailed the presentation with some live hands-on.
+Reese delivered a fantastic talk with a great hands-on demo.

-Another talk that I have to mention is from [Vijay and Aishwarya from eBay] in this year's (2024) Observability
+Another noteworthy talk was from [Vijay and Aishwarya from eBay] at this year's (2024) Observability Day EU.
-Day EU, where they blew my mind when said that they sample just 1% of their traces, as that percentage is
+They shared that they sample only 1% of their traces, which, due to their high traffic volume, is sufficient 🤯.
-enough for their traffic volume 🤯.

-Tail sampling has a catch when you use multiple Collectors, where you have to make sure all spans from
+Tail sampling has a challenge when using multiple Collectors: you **must** ensure that all spans from a trace
-a trace reaches the same Collector, otherwise you will have some broken traces.
+reach the same Collector, or else you'll end up with broken traces.

-In Mastodon's case though, I got lucky because they are using a single instance of the Collector, which
-made our life configuring it way easier.
+In Mastodon's case, I was fortunate—they're using a single Collector instance, which made configuring it much easier.

-Initially I've suggested 25% of sampling, plus all errors, but Tim was already satisfied with 10% plus errors.
+Initially, I suggested sampling 25% of traces, plus all errors, but Tim found that 10%, plus errors, met their needs.

-Below we have the `tail_sampling` processor definition for this.
+Below is the `tail_sampling` processor definition for this setup.

 ```yaml
 processors: